Angus Taylor: Agribusiness startups

 After leaving Port Jackson Partners, Taylor developed several businesses with family members and fellow investors, largely connected to irrigation and agriculture.
 Some of these businesses were relinquished on his taking his seat in parliament, while others continue, wholly or partly owned by the holding company of Taylor's family Gufee Pty Ltd, a family trust.

 Eastern Australia Irrigation (EAI) was co-founded by Taylor and he was a director from 2007 to 2012.
 In mid 2008, he was also a director and secretary of its parent company, Eastern Australia Agriculture (EAA).
 By the end of 2009 he had ended his relationship with the company.
 In 2019, Taylor's earlier dealings with the company were given media attention as EAA had sold water licences from two of its agricultural properties back to the Australian government in 2017 for $79 million— a profit to the company of $52 million.
-At the time, Taylor reiterated that he was not connected to the company at the time of the water licence transaction, hadn't been since 2009 and had not received any financial benefit from the water purchase.
+At the time, Taylor reiterated that he was not connected to the company at the time of the water licence transaction, had not been since 2009 and had not received any financial benefit from the water purchase.

 Farm Partnerships Australia was a farm-leasing business venture owned by Gufee.
 By 2015 it was managing 35 properties in Victoria, NSW, and Queensland, with a total of 109,000 hectares of land under management.